kathleens0782/cyoa-project/cyoa-game/katismakinggames.md

-"You open to see Kat, who is making
+"You open the fridge, only to see Kat, who is making
 a game.
 She explains that she has
 a deadline to complete, and complains about
 not being able to finish it in time.
 Do